 Welcome to the Composing Access Project, co-sponsored by the Committee on Disability Issues in College Composition (CDICC) and the Computers & Composition Digital Press (CCDP).
 This site began as a one-page handout titled “How to Make Your Presentation More Accessible.”
-Over the past five years, that one-sheet document has been reimagined and rebuilt as a multi-modal, multi-authored website.
+Over the past seven years, that one-sheet document has been reimagined and rebuilt as a multi-modal, multi-authored website.
 This site is always in process, so please feel free to contribute ideas and material!
-Add a comment to this page to contact the site organizers.
+Add a comment to this page to contact the site organizer, or email Margaret Price.

-The documents and videos on this site, authored by CCCC members, give various ideas for ways to enhance accessibility at conferences.
+The documents and videos on this site give various ideas for ways to enhance accessibility at conferences.
 No single person or artifact can offer definitive advice; each one is, to misquote philosopher Thomas Nagel, a “view from somewhere.”
 We encourage you to shop around, pick up ideas as you like, and hopefully try something new.